mstksg/inCode/copy/entries/lenses-and-prisms.md

 must be an isomorphism"), and also made the profunctor optics form seem uncannily natural.

-Some small notes need to be made to bridge this view with the way they are actually implemented in practice.
+The rest of this post describes small notes that bridge this view to the way lenses and prisms are actually implemented in real life, by clarifying what lens families (and "type-changing lenses") are in this view, and also how we sometimes get away with using an abstract `q` type.
+At the end, there are also exercises and questions (mostly conceptual) to test your understanding!

 ### Lens Families